-12 This spreading could be over time, reducing peak demand, or by spreading load over adjacent assets.
+$^{10}$ This spreading could be over time, reducing peak demand, or by spreading load over adjacent assets.

-13 This occurs when customers sell electricity back into the grid.
+&lt;sup>11 This occurs when customers sell electricity back into the grid.

-14 There is no certainty Vector will be able to recover its investment in applications intended predominantly to improve network reliability or efficiency.
+&lt;sup>12 There is no certainty Vector will be able to recover its investment in applications intended predominantly to improve network reliability or efficiency.

-15 Shifting load peaks means more growth can be accommodated before Vector's network security standards are compromised.
+&lt;sup>13 Shifting load peaks means more growth can be accommodated before Vector's network security standards are compromised.